In the last post we introduced the idea of kenosis (self-emptying). Let’s explore this further as it relates to Jesus. This is the main kenosis post.

 Here are the key verses referring to Christ Jesus, the Greek word kenosis put in bold font:

 Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing, by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross.
 (Phil.
-2:6-8)
+2:6-8, my translation)

 If you would like to see the following verses in many translations and in their contexts, please go to biblegateway.com.